What Not To Do in Bulgaria

 Tipping is not mandatory in Bulgaria, but it is customary to leave a small amount of money for good service at restaurants and cafes.
 A 10% tip is generally acceptable, but feel free to leave more if you feel that the service was exceptional.

-READ MORE: The Best Places to Visit in Italy
+READ MORE: The Best Places to Visit in France

 In conclusion, Bulgaria is a beautiful country witha rich culture and history, and there are certain things that visitors should avoid doing in order to have a safe and enjoyable trip.
 These include disrespecting the Bulgarian culture and traditions, underestimating the importance of cash, ignoring the local transportation options, forgetting to try Bulgarian cuisine, being unaware of your surroundings, disrespecting the Bulgarian language, ignoring the natural beauty of Bulgaria, being disrespectful to Bulgarian history, and forgetting to tip.